15 Best French Presses for Your Home (Reviews + Buying Guide)

 The plunger, however, is a little hard to push — this is not unusual in stainless steel press pots.
 One small complaint is that the plunger does not go down completely, so you may have a watery sludge that makes it messier to clean afterward.

 The VonShef coffee maker is available in 2 colors: While the silver-colored model doesn’t look bad, the matte black variant definitely stands out.
-You can also choose between 2 sizes: 3-cup and 8-cup.
+You can also choose between 4 sizes: 3-cup, 6-cup, 8-cup, and 12-cup.
 However, you shouldn’t rely on the cup size only.